 Important items are identified by focusing on a few key priorities and roles which will vary from person to person, then identifying small goals for each role each week, in order to maintain a holistic life balance.
 One tool for this is a worksheet that lists up to seven key roles, with three weekly goals per role, to be evaluated and scheduled into each week before other appointments occupy all available time with things that seem urgent but are not important.
 This concept is illustrated with a story that encourages people to “place the big rocks first.” (from Wikipedia, verbatim)

-The most of the times we employ “rules of the thump” or “mechanical” (filtered by habits and adopted attitudes) practices, that not often furnished the intended results.
+The most of the times we employ “rules of the thumb” or “mechanical” (filtered by habits and adopted attitudes) practices, that not often furnished the intended results.

 This quadrant, though, not only attempts to provide a viable solution to this problem but provides a valuable tool, and a practical approach, that can be easily followed, practiced and incorporated into your everyday activities, providing content as well and context, on the how we aim at achieving our goals and what matters most, for us.